#1 Ranked Children’s Hospital by U.S. News & World Report

 ADEM, ATM, and optic neuritis involve a brief but intense attack of symptoms.

 Testing and treatment for these attacks usually requires your child to be hospitalized for one to two weeks.
-After he is discharged, he may need to spend time at a rehabilitation hospital to work on strength and balance, or he may go straight home and work with a physical therapist.
+After he or she is discharged, s/he may need to spend time at a rehabilitation hospital to work on strength and balance, or he may go straight home and work with a physical therapist.

 These attacks are typically one-time events, but we will provide close follow-up to reduce relapses and ongoing symptoms.

 Some children and teens with MS have cognitive problems, such as trouble with paying attention and learning.
-The neuropsychologist on our team performs specialized cognitive assessments to look for any difficulties, and our educational liaison can translate those test results into individualized educational recommendations.
+The neuropsychologist on our team at Boston Children's Hospital performs specialized cognitive assessments to look for any difficulties, and our educational liaison can translate those test results into individualized educational recommendations.
 See the our innovative approach tab to learn more.

 When a child or teenager has MS, he or she—and your whole family—face a lot of challenges.
-We’ve added two new people to our MS and Related Disorders team who can help: psychologist Lauren Mednick, PhD, who can talk with your child when he or she comes for medical appointments, and nurse practitioner Lisa Duffy, who plays a key role in coordinating patient care.
-Learn more on the Our innovative approach tab of this page.
+We’ve added two new people to our MS and Related Disorders team at Boston Children's Hospital who can help: psychologist Lauren Mednick, PhD, who can talk with your child when he or she comes for medical appointments, and nurse practitioner Lisa Duffy, who plays a key role in coordinating patient care.
+Learn more on the our innovative approach tab of this page.